Michigan Captain's License Requirements

-OUPV (Six-Pack) and Master credentials for charter operators in Michigan.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in Michigan.

 TL;DR

 Michigan does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is Toledo, OH.
 Michigan's Great Lakes salmon and trout charter scene is one of the largest in the country.
 OUPV Inland is the typical credential since Great Lakes inland waters are inside COLREGs demarcation; larger boats step up to Master 100.

 - Master 50 GT — mid-tier inspected-vessel master — typical for charter sport-fish operations under 50 gross tons.